The second U.S. Navy ship named for Commodore Thomas Macdonough (1783-1825); see Macdonough I for biography.

-Based at San Diego throughout her naval service, Macdonough operated primarily along the west coast.
+Based at San Diego, Calif,., throughout her naval service, Macdonough operated primarily along the west coast.
 Periodic maneuvers and cruises with the Battle Fleet off the Pacific coast of Central America, the Hawaiian Islands, and in the Caribbean, as well as special assignments, intervened in her normal operations schedule.
 Included in her special assignments was a good will cruise with the fleet to Samoa, Australia, and New Zealand, 20 June to 26 September 1925.